twosigma/flint/doc/partition.md

 there's no need to store partitionInfo if it's not.

-From Theorem 1 and Invariant 2, we conclude that we can reuse df1.partitionInfo iff df2 is a PartitionPreservingDataFrame
+From Theorem 1 and Invariant 2, we conclude that we can reuse df1.partitionInfo iff df2 is a `PartitionPreservingDataFrame`.

 ### Ordering
 #### Difference between Ordering and Partitioning